nicwolff/storeForm/README.md

     localStorage.removeItem('formData')

 which will clear all the saved data.
+You can clear a text field by saving it with only a "-".